Qarik-Group/concourse-tutorial/README.md

 Thanks for all the pull requests to help fix regressions with some Concourse versions that came out with "backwards incompatible change".

-## Getting started
+## Getting Started

+### Mac & Linux

 1. Install [Virtualbox](https://www.virtualbox.org/wiki/Downloads).
 2. Install [BOSH CLI v2](https://bosh.io/docs/cli-v2.html#install).
-3. Setup a single VM concourse using Virtualbox and BOSH.
+3. Setup a Single VM concourse using Virtualbox and BOSH.

-### Mac & Linux

 Download the `concourse-lite` deployment manifest and then have `bosh` create a Single VM server running concourse on Virtualbox.